hiimvikash/nextjs/readme.md

     - No inbuilt routing.
     - `Not SEO optimized.` Reliance on JavaScript for rendering content on the client side can significantly hurt SEO, as search engines might struggle to index the content properly.
     - `Waterfall model.` The user experience can suffer from slow load times, as the browser has to download, parse, and execute JavaScript before the user sees any meaningful content on the page
+## Rendering in Next.js - Solution to CSR.